The Story of Mary and Martha: 6 Inspiring Lessons

 1. Seek God’s presence first.

 Mary wasn’t concerned that she was breaking the cultural rules of her time.
-She was bold in making sure that she had a place to sit and listen to Jesus, just like the men were doing.
+She was bold making sure that she had a place to sit and listen to Jesus, just like the men were doing.

 The fact that Mary dared to break this cultural role in society shows that she was very hungry to hear all that Jesus was teaching.
 Also, take heed of the fact that Jesus defended Mary when Martha complained that she was not helping her.

-Jesus actually said that Mary had chosen the right thing.
+Jesus said that Mary had chosen the right thing.
 Jesus longs for you and me to take time throughout our busy daily lives to sit at His feet and soak in His presence.

 So join me in being hungry for the Lord’s presence and seeking Him first.

-When Mary sat at Jesus’ feet she obviously was devoted to Him and listened to His words carefully.
+When Mary sat at Jesus’ feet she was devoted to Him and listened to His words carefully.

 How do I know this to be true?